IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 # Suggested Experiments {#experiments}

 SCReAM has been evaluated in a number of different way in simulators and in live 4G and 5G networks.
-T.B.D
+Some evaluations with L4S is shown in {{SCReAM-evaluation-L4S}}.

 # IANA Considerations {#iana}